OWASP/wrongsecrets/README.md

 - Star us
 - Share this app with others
-- Ofcourse we can always use your help to get more flavors of "wrongly" configured secrets in to spread awareness!
+- Of course, we can always use your help to get more flavors of "wrongly" configured secrets in to spread awareness!
 We would love to get some help with a Google Cloud or Azure integration for instance.
-Do you miss something else than a cloud-provider as an example?
+Do you miss something else than a cloud provider as an example?
 File an issue or create a PR!

 ## Notes on development